PieroCastillo/Aura.UI/Readme.md

    * TabbedWindow : An optimized window to use with AuraTabItems.
    * NavigationView : A scrollable MenuItems, like UWP NavigationView.
    * StatusBar : This bar shows an status of application, it will use a class for the status.
+   * WritteablePanel : A panel por represent and edit images easily.

 * UI Extensions
    * TabControlExtensions: